 Devil’s walking stick can be hard to find at local nurseries and garden centers, but if you find some growing nearby, it’s easily propagated from seed or stem cuttings.

 13. Giant Rhubarb

 Contrary to what its name suggests, giant rhubarb – also known as dinosaur food – is not closely related to the rhubarb you use for pie-making.
-Gunnera manicata is native to Brazil and thrives in Zones 7-10.
+Gunnera manicata is native to Brazil and thrives in Zones 7 to 10.

-This fast-growing herbaceous rhizomatous perennial loves moist, rich soil, and will grow enormous leaves, up to 6 feet wide.
+This fast-growing herbaceous rhizomatous perennial loves moist, rich soil, and will grow enormous leaves, up to six feet wide.

 The stalks and leaves are toxic, and the sap can cause skin irritation and rashes.
 In the early summer, large flower stalks will appear with cone-shaped inflorescences of tiny red flowers.